vconcepcion/gpio-examples/README.md

 gpio mode 1 down
 node node/04-switch-audio.js ~/audio/example.mp3
 ```
+* High five if: the MP3 plays whenever you press the button
+* Can you...
+  * Make it play a different MP3?
+  * Setup multiple buttons that each play a different drum kit sound?

 ## 05 - Switch stream
 Stream button input to a web page (Full tutorial: https://learn.adafruit.com/node-embedded-development/why-node-dot-js)